-Selling, general and administrative expenses for the year ended December 31, 2013 totaled \$2,750,757 or approximately 765% of net sales compared to operating expenses of \$1,390,180 or approximately 686% of net sales during the year ended December 31, 2012.
-The increase in operating expenses was primarily due to the operating expense from the newly acquired Vegfab, which consisted mainly salary, utility, rent, supply, and professional fees.
+Selling, general and administrative expenses for the year ended December 31, 2014 totaled \$1,743,835 or approximately 385.30% of net sales compared to operating expenses of \$2,750,757 or approximately 764.58% of net sales during the year ended December 31, 2013.
+The decrease in operating expenses was primarily due to hiring fewer administrative employees during 2014 compared to last year.
+In addition, some operating expenses (which consisted primarily of wages, utilities, and partial depreciation expenses), were recorded as cost of sales after the completion of factory construction in the fourth quarter of 2013.

-Income (Loss) from Operations
+Loss from Operations

-Loss from operations for the year ended December 31, 2013 totaled (10,305,016) compared to a loss of \$(1,347,624) for the year ended December 31, 2012, an increase of \$(8,957,392).
-The increase in loss from operations was primarily due to the increased operating expenses and cost of sales, which is partially offset by increased sales amount and gross profit.
-In addition, we also recognized the impairment losses on both fixed assets and goodwill.
+Loss from operations for the year ended December 31, 2014 totaled \$7,097,062 compared to a loss of \$10,305,016 for the year ended December 31, 2013, representing a decrease of \$3,207,954.
+The decrease in loss from operations was primarily due to the increase in operating expenses and cost of sales, partially offset by increase in sales revenues.
+On December 31, 2014, we committed to a plan to abandon the factory that was recorded under property, plant, and equipment.
+Due to the location and nature of the factory, it is not expected the factory could reasonably generate enough sales proceeds to recoup costs incurred in its operation.
+Accordingly we continued using the factory until February 15, 2015, at which time the factory was permanently idled.
+The factory, built in 2013 for approximately \$1.4 million, was initially assigned a thirty-year estimated useful life.
+As a result of our decision to idle the factory, we have reduced the factory and machinery and equipment's estimated remaining useful life ended at December 31, 2014 in accordance with ASC 250, and recognized an impairment loss on fixed assets of \$3,512,930 based on its carrying value at December 31, 2014.
+In 2013, we recognized the impairment losses on both fixed assets and goodwill.
 Goodwill was determined to have been impaired because of the current financial condition of the Company and the Company's inability to generate future operating income without substantial sales volume increases, which are highly uncertain.
 Furthermore, our anticipated future cash flows indicate that the recoverability of goodwill is not reasonably assured.